apibrew/apibrew/website/content/docs/general.md

 # Security Context

-Data handler has the ability to define access control of actions on resources
+API Brew has the ability to define access control of actions on resources

 Security context can be attached to following levels: